Phase transition of the 3-majority opinion dynamics with noisy interactions: Preliminaries

-which takes value in $\{-n, \dots, n\}$, and we notice that the process can also be characterized by the values of the bias alone, i.e.\ $\{s_t\}_{t \geq 0}$.
-We will use the latter sequence to refer to the process.
+which takes value in $\{-n, \dots, n\}$.
+We notice that, once $n$ is fixed, the process can be fully characterized only by the values of the bias, i.e.\ $\{s_t\}_{t \geq 0}$.
 We remark that $s_t > 0$ if the majority opinion at time $t$ is $\mybeta$ and $s_t<0$ if it is $\myalpha$.
 We say that configurations having bias $s_t \in \{n,-n\} $ are monochromatic, meaning that every node supports the same opinion, while a configuration with $ s_t= 0 $ is symmetric.
-In the introduction, we took the bias to be $\abs{s_t}$ but, for the sake of the analysis, we consider its \emph{signed} version here.
-We finally remark that the random variable $b_{t}$ (and, analogously, $a_{t}$) is the sum of i.i.d.\ Bernoulli r.v.s, which allows us to make use of the popular Chernoff bounds (\cref{lemma:chernoff:multiplicative,lemma:chernoff-reverse}).
-In detail, if $X^{(t)}_i$ is the r.v.\ yielding 1 if nodes $i$ adopts opinion \mybeta at round $t+1$, and 0 otherwise, then $b_{t}= \sum_{i \in [n]}X_i^{(t)}$.
+We finally remark that the random variable $b_{t}$ (and, analogously, $a_{t}$) is the sum of i.i.d.\ Bernoulli random variables.
+In detail, if $X^{(t)}_i$ is the r.v.\ yielding 1 if node $i$ adopts opinion \mybeta at round $t+1$, and 0 otherwise, then $b_{t}= \sum_{i \in [n]}X_i^{(t)}$.
 Therefore, for \eqref{eq:s_t},

-where $(X_i^{(t)}-1)$ are i.i.d.\ taking values in $\{-1,1\}$.
+where $(2X_i^{(t)}-1)$ are i.i.d.\ taking values in $\{-1,1\}$.
 For this reason, we can apply the Hoeffding bound (\cref{lemma:hoeffding}) to the bias.